-"Succession Plan" means a plan for a situation in which a key person is unexpectedly unable to perform functions for the Adviser.
-The specifics of a succession plan vary depending on the Adviser's business model.
+"Succession Plan" means a Succession Plan for a situation in which an individual is unexpectedly unable to perform functions for the Adviser.

 2. Purpose of a Business Continuity Plan.

 The most common purpose of a BCP is to have processes and procedures in place to ensure that critical business functions can continue during and after a disaster or other significant business interruption.
 BCPs outline actions Advisers should take if utility outages, catastrophic natural disasters, national emergencies, acts of terrorism, or other types of disturbances disrupt day-to-day business operations.
 Advisers' BCPs should reflect comprehensive approaches to reduce and manage risks associated with disasters, significant business interruptions and work stoppages.